Sonalidighe0310/Sonalidighe0310/README.md

 # 👋 Hii!
 I'm Sonali Bandu Dighe

-Welcome to my profile!
-I’m excited to share a bit about myself and my journey with you.
+Thank you for visiting my profile!
+I'd love to take you through my journey and expriences.

 ## 🌟 About Me
 I am a dedicated and passionate Computer Science student with an interest in **web development**, **problem-solving**, and **technology innovation**.